The Joshua Tree: Commercial performance

 The success of The Joshua Tree brought U2 (pictured in 2017) a new level of stardom internationally.

-The Joshua Tree debuted on the UK Albums Chart on 21 March 1987 at number one with 235,000 copies sold in its opening week, making it the fastest-selling album in UK history to that point.
+The Joshua Tree debuted on the UK Albums Chart on 21 March 1987 at number one with 235,000 copies sold in its opening week.
 It received a platinum certification in the UK within 48 hours of being released.
 The album spent two weeks atop the UK Albums Chart and spent its first 28 weeks within the top ten.
 In total, it charted in the UK for 201 weeks, ranking it among the longest-charting albums in the nation's history.
 On the US Billboard Top Pop Albums chart, the album debuted on 4 April 1987 at number seven, the highest debut for a studio album in the US in almost seven years.
 Three weeks later, it reached number one, becoming the group's first album to top the charts in the US.
 It remained at that position for nine consecutive weeks, the band's longest number-one reign on the chart and the second-longest reign in the US that year.
 The album spent a total of 120 weeks on the Billboard Top Pop Albums, 35 of them in the top ten.
 On 13 May 1987, the Recording Industry Association of America (RIAA) certified the album double-platinum.
 All of the group's previous albums re-entered the Billboard Top Pop Albums chart in 1987.